Consult with your instructor or the librarians if you have questions about identifying appropriate primary sources for

 world, many of the major newspapers are available electronically going back to their inception.
-The Historical New York Times is one example of this.
+The Times Machine from the New York Times is one example of this.

 The Luther College Archives is located on the Upper Floor of Preus Library and is available for students during open research hours.
 The Archives contains the historical records of the college and the personal papers of people affiliated with the college.
 It is a rich resource of primary source materials on a wide variety of topics.
 The Archives phone number is x1805.
 Visit the Luther College Archives home page.

 An increasing number of web sites offer digital versions of primary sources, and can be an excellent resource photographs, scanned images of original documents, reprints of diaries and letters.
 Some sites are specific to a certain event or era, while others provide more wide-ranging historical documents.